 - The Elaine Wynn Palliative Care Program manages a patient’s symptoms and discomfort while they are seeking curative treatment for chronic illness.

 In response to the community’s documented need for services, Nathan Adelson Hospice’s Center for Compassionate Care (CCC) evolved in 2003 to offer mental health care for those in Southern Nevada with issues associated with grief and loss, anticipated grief, or catastrophic illness.
 The Center for Compassionate Care offers counseling to individual, couples, families and groups.

-Nathan Adelson Hospice is proud to celebrate 35 years of providing the highest quality hospice care to patients and their loved ones.
+Nathan Adelson Hospice is proud to celebrate over 35 years of providing the highest quality hospice care to patients and their loved ones.
 Since Nathan Adelson Hospice opened we have operated under the philosophy that each person deserves the right to live the remainder of his or her life with dignity and freedom of choice.

 Today, Nathan Adelson Hospice is our community’s largest provider of non-profit hospice services.
 Our volunteers and staff are proud to care for all patients, regardless of their circumstances.
 These patients are generally cared for either in their homes, long-term care facilities, or through one of our inpatient units.

 In addition to the accomplishments listed above, Nathan Adelson Hospice was awarded with the 2013 Circle of Life Citation of Honor, a national honor sponsored by the American Hospital Association.
 NAH was also listed in 2013 as one of the Best Places to Work by the Las Vegas Review Journal.
 In 2011 and 2012, NAH was also recognized nationally as one of the best places to work in healthcare by Modern Healthcare Magazine.